-- Sometimes, a dog can be observed to bob his head or move his shoulder frequently, which can also indicate a shoulder injury.
+- if you observe your dog bob his head or move his shoulder frequently this can indicate a shoulder injury.

 Diagnosis and Treatment

 - Minor injuries generally subside within a few days without treatment.
 But if the condition does not improve, and the dog exhibits the signs of severe pain, then a veterinarian should be consulted at the earliest.
 Veterinarians usually take an X-ray of the shoulder to evaluate the condition.
-MRI and ultrasound can also be carried out to identify the type of injury and detect the presence of calcium deposits.
+MRI and ultrasound will identify the type of injury and detect the presence of calcium deposits.

-- Apart from these, a joint tap and arthroscopy may be required at times to find out the nature and the extent of the injury.
-These diagnostic tests can help rule out other conditions that can produce similar symptoms.
+- A joint tap and arthroscopy can find out the nature and the extent of the injury.
+These diagnostic tests will help rule out other conditions that can produce similar symptoms.
 One such condition is ‘osteochondrosis’, which is an orthopedic disease of the joints.

 - The treatment of shoulder injuries depends on the extent of the damage.
 The pain and swelling caused by a mild injury go away within a week or so without any medical intervention.
-To reduce mild pain, you can apply hot or cold packs on the affected area.
-But anti-inflammatory drugs may be required at times to alleviate severe pain and inflammation.
+To reduce mild pain, you can apply hot or cold packs to the affected area.
+Anti-inflammatory drugs may be required to alleviate severe pain and inflammation.
 In the meantime, restrict your dog from doing any physical activity that can put pressure on the shoulder joint.

 - When the injury is severe in nature, and your dog does not respond to non-invasive treatment, your veterinarian may suggest surgery.
 The rupture of the bicep tendons, as well as their mineralization, may necessitate surgical intervention.
-Surgery can also be required to treat an avulsion or fracture of the tendon of the shoulder muscle.
+To treat an avulsion or fracture of the shoulder muscle-tendon surgery is required.

-- While treating your dog for any kind of shoulder injury, be sure to give him enough rest so that the injury can heal completely.
-Talk to a veterinarian to know what activities are allowed, and what restrictions need to be maintained during the course of treatment.
+- Be sure to give your dog enough rest so that the injury can heal completely.
+Ask your veterinarian what restrictions need to be maintained during the course of treatment and rehab.

 How to Detect a Shoulder Injury?

-To detect canine shoulder injuries in the early stage, it is important to take any kind of change in their behavior seriously.
+It is important to take any kind of change in your dog’s behavior or appetite seriously.
 A sudden change or reduction in the level of activity can indicate an injury to the shoulder or other parts of the body.
+Inappetance can indicate pain.